 - Leave the rest of the settings at their default values.

 It takes a few moments for your VM to start.
 Make note of the internal IP

 address, which you need when creating the instance template.
 The address is

 Creating render hosts

 Your render hosts are made up of VMs running as a managed instance group (MIG), which enables controls for both location and scaling of your resources.
 The MIG uses an Instance Template to determine machine type, enable Service Account management, deploy a Container image and configure Container settings and environment variables.

 The Container images are used to configure many of the dependencies and software packages required to run the tutorial render tasks.
 To configure the Container images for your project, use Docker to create a base render-host image and store it in a local repository.
-You can then customize this base by adding task-specific software and GCP settings from the tutorial repository before deploying it to Container Registry.
+You can then customize this base by adding task-specific software and Google Cloud settings from the tutorial repository before deploying it to Container Registry.

 Create the base render-host image

 In your local shell, create the base render-host image.

 cd ~/OpenCue export TAG_NAME=demo docker build -t opencue/rqd:$TAG_NAME -f rqd/Dockerfile .